venkateshprasad23/Multi-Object-Detection/README.md

 Upload them to your Google Drive and update the directory pointing to the these three variables in the Colan Notebook.
 After that, just run the rest of the cells as it is.
 It wil install all the required packages for you.

 If you plan to run it on UCSD DSMLP cluster, then, use the ```demo.ipynb``` file uploaded here.
 Change the directory to the three variables in the file after uploading them to DSMLP.
 After that, just run the rest of the cells as it is.
-It wil install all the required packages for you.
+It will install all the required packages for you.

+### Team Members
+Venkatesh Prasad Venkataramanan
+Shakeel Ahamed Mansoor Shaikna
+Siddarth Meenakshi Sundaram
+Zirui Wang